Digital painting: Kid Pix

 In 1988, Craig Hickman created a paint program called Kid Pix, which made it easier for children to create digital art.
 The program was created in black in white and after several revisions, was released in color in 1991.
 Kid Pix was one of the first commercial programs to integrate color and sound in a creative format.
 While the Kid Pix was intentionally created for children, it became a useful tool for introducing adults to the computer as well.

+Corel Painter

+Corel Painter was created in 1991 by Mark Zimmer and Tom Hedges of Fractal Design.

+Krita

+Krita is a free and open-source raster graphics editor designed primarily for digital art and 2D animation.
+Early development of the project can be tracked back to 1998.
+In 2009, the software increased its focus on digital painting, for a target audience of cartoonists, illustrators and concept artists.

 Web-based painting programs

 In recent years there has been a growth in the websites supporting online painting.
 The user is still drawing digitally with the use of software: often the software is on the server of the website which is being used.
 However, with the emergence of HTML5, some programs now partly use the client's web browser to handle some processing.
 The range of tools and brushes can be more limited than free-standing software.
 Speed of response, quality of color, and the ability to save to a file or print are similar in either media.